Content Creation

 Recommended way to work

-Section titled “Recommended way to work”A simple pattern that keeps the loop closed:
+Section titled “For Resource Pages (educational content)”A simple pattern that keeps the loop closed:

 - Use Topical Map, Scorecard and Planner to decide what to publish.